sharplain/dataexplorer-docs/data-explorer/kusto/query/assessment.md

 |-----|
 |   28|

-Keep in mind that KQL is case-sensitive for all elements, including table names, table column names, operators, and functions.

 This query has a single tabular expression statement.
-The statement begins with a reference to a table called *StormEvents* and contains several operators, [`where`](where-operator.md) and [`count`](count-operator.md), each separated by a pipe.
+The statement begins with a reference to a table called *StormEvents* and contains several operators -- [`where`](where-operator.md) and [`count`](count-operator.md) -- separated by pipes.
-The data rows for the source table are filtered by the value of the *StartTime* column and then filtered by the value of the *State* column.
+The data rows for the source table are filtered by the value of the `StartTime` column and then filtered by the value of the `State` column.
-In the last line, the query returns a table with a single column and a single row containing the count of the remaining rows.
+In the last line, the query returns a table with a single column and a single data row containing the count of the resulting rows.

+Management Commands and Queries

-In contrast to Kusto queries, [Management commands](../management/index.md) are requests to Kusto to process or modify data or metadata.
+In contrast to Kusto queries,*management commands* are requests to Kusto to process or modify data or metadata.

 For example, the following management command creates a new Kusto table with two columns: `Level` and `Number`:

 ```kusto
 .create table Logs (Level:string, Text:string)
 ```

-Management commands have their own syntax, which isn't part of the Kusto Query Language syntax, although the two share many concepts.
-In particular, management commands are distinguished from queries by having the first character in the text of the command be the dot (`.`) character (which can't start a query).
-Why do we do it like this?
-This distinction prevents many kinds of security attacks, simply because it prevents embedding management commands inside queries.
+Management commands have their own syntax, distinct from the Kusto Query Language syntax, although many of the underlying concepts are similar.
+In particular, management commands are distinguished from queries as the commands always start with the dot (`.`) character (which can't start a query).
+This distinction prevents many kinds of security attacks, because it prevents the embedding of management commands inside queries.

 Not all management commands modify data or metadata.
 Each command in the large class of commands that start with `.show` is used to display data or metadata.
 For example, the `.show tables` command returns a list of all tables in the current database.